 If the vehicle does not have a license plate for some other reason, it must have a FasTrak transponder properly mounted to the windshield.
 It is illegal to drive The Toll Roads in a vehicle that has no license plates and no FasTrak transponder.
 The California Highway Patrol monitor our roads to enforce this law.

-Do not put a sticker transponder, please do not remove it in an attempt to put it in your rental/loaner vehicle.
+If you have a sticker transponder, please do not remove it in an attempt to put it in your rental/loaner vehicle.
 The antenna will break and the sticker transponder will become unusable.
-Instead, temporarily add the rental/loaner vehicle’s license plate to your account.
+Instead, temporarily add the rental/loaner vehicle’s license plate number to your account.
 License plate recognition will collect the toll(s) via your account.

 Many rental car companies offer ways to pay tolls conveniently through the rental agreement.
 Before driving a rental car on The Toll Roads, ask the rental car company how they process tolls and fees.